justone/bb-scripts/README.md

 Development incubator for Babashka scripts.
 This is where I develop scripts in Clojure and then run them with Babashka.

+I gave a presentation about writing scripts in Babashka.
+Slides are [here](https://github.com/justone/bb-present).

 # Using the scripts

 If you only want to use one of the scripts, just download it out of the